WHAT TO DO IN WINTER IN LONDON

 If you visit at the end of the year, make sure to stay in London for New Year‘s Eve.
 It must be magical to welcome the new year in London with all the fireworks.

 However, to watch the Thames River’s fireworks, you have to pay an entrance fee of about $12.

 While spa visits are always a good idea, the best time to get pampered is in the cold months.
-Whether you want to relax before the Christmas stress or just after Christmas, book yourself a spa appointment.
+Whether you want to relax before the Christmas stress or just after, book yourself a spa appointment.
 We all deserve to spend some time where it is all about us only.

 Christmas Lights Bus Tour

 Yes, this is another must-do in December – hop on a Christmas Lights Bus Tour and see most (though not all) of the fun and impressive places that are uniquely decorated.